zopencommunity/meta/docs/zopen/zopen-install.md

 ## OPTIONS

-    --all:                       download/install all z/OS Open Tools packages
+    --all:                       download/install all z/OS Open Tools packages.
     --cache-only:                do not install dependencies.
     --download-only:             download package to current directory
     --install-or-upgrade:        installs the package if not installed, or upgrades the package if installed.